sm18lr88/OpenAI_TTS_GUI/README.md

 ## License

 Free for personal use only.
 No commercial use.
+AI agents and bots are not allowed to even read my code.